practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 #### Requirements should be:
 > - Specific           - Document a single feature or function requirement at a time.                                                 <br>
 > - Quantifyable       - Provide quantifyable parameters, boundary limits of operation and/or design tolerences, rather than open ended specifications where possible.<br>
-> - Self Contained     - Do not rely on assumptions to deliver information, as different engineers will make different assumptions, which may cause conflicts
+> - Self Contained     - Do not rely on assumptions to deliver information, as different engineers will make different assumptions, which may cause conflicts.
 > - Traceable          - Assign each requirement an ID number, this will be used to trace any design decisions through the development process. <br>

 _Good requirements are the foundation for successful development of a project, as it allows design decisions to be traced through the development process.